REAL EST/A A E/ECON/URB R PL 306 — THE REAL ESTATE PROCESS

 Exploration of advanced subject areas possibly to be introduced into the business curriculum.

 REAL EST 770 — COMMERCIAL REAL ESTATE FINANCE

-This is a capstone course focused on advanced topics in commercial real estate finance.
+A capstone focused on advanced topics in commercial real estate finance.
 The course is broken into three parts: 1) Financial Derivatives, 2) Risk Management, and 3) Structured Finance.
 Lectures will address relevant topic areas and develop methodological skills.
-Industry professionals will appear later in the course to provide real world markets perspective.
-Assignments and case studies will be used to reinforce learning of material presented in class.
+Industry professionals will provide real world markets perspective. case studies will be used to reinforce material presented in class.

 REAL EST 799 — READING AND RESEARCH-URBAN LAND ECONOMICS

 Individual work suited to the needs of graduate students may be arranged both during regular sessions and the intersession periods.

 REAL EST 841 — APPLIED REAL ESTATE INVESTMENT TRACK (AREIT) I

 Focuses on investment processes, guidelines, governance, underwriting, company valuation, sector analysis and portfolio analysis.
 Allows selected students to function as portfolio managers by investing real money (endowment to the real estate program) in listed real estate companies, primarily real estate investment trusts (REITs).